Skip to content

 }

-Strings as Keys¶
+Strings as Keys

-is the important one.
+cf_sintern is the important one.
 Given a string it will return you a pointer to an identical string, but with a stable and unique pointer.
 The pointer is unique based on the contents of the string, ensuring only one copy of any string exists.
-The pointer will be completely immutable, and valid until sinuke
+The pointer will be completely immutable, and valid until cf_sinuke is called, which cleans up all memory used by the string interning API up to that point.

-const char* special_name = sintern("Something Special");
+const char* special_name = cf_sintern("Something Special");

 const char* name = GetName();

-name = sintern(name);
+name = cf_sintern(name);

 if (name == special_name) { // Valid to compare pointers directly!